 - Saves you money: You don’t have to worry about expensive equipment upgrades and can spend more time concentrating on customer needs.

 Technology has enhanced the way people shop.
-No longer do you have to wander up and down every aisle of a store to find an orange peeler.
-As you are walking around, you can open the store’s app and find out if they carry orange peelers, if there are any in stock, and on which aisle they can be located.
+No longer do you have to wander up and down every aisle of a store to find a product.
+As you are walking around, you can open the store’s app and find out if they carry the product, if there are any in stock, and on which aisle they can be located.

-If they don’t have orange peelers in stock, you can find out if the store on the other side of town has any.
+If they don’t have the product in stock, you can find out if the store has any at a different location or if it's available online.
 Or, you can order one and have it delivered or pick it up when it comes in.
 If the store doesn’t carry what you want, you can use the app and social media to leave feedback, ask questions, get support, and make suggestions.

-These different interactions with various channels makes it easier for you to develop a more personalized profile for your customers so you can create a personalized customer experience that will keep them coming back for more.
+These different interactions with various channels make it easier for you to develop a more personalized profile for your customers so you can create a customer-focused experience that will keep them coming back for more.

 We live in a fast-paced, digitally connected world.
 A user-focused digital transformation can help you to keep up with rapid changes in customer buying habits and patterns.
 Creating a pleasant customer experience will build consumer trust as you offer products and services that meet expectations and solve customer problems.
 Showing customers that you understand them will keep them happy and keep them coming back for more.

 Once you have your plan for making your digital transformation user focused, review these recommendations for reducing IT complexity during digital transformation.Read more